MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 11. Choose File \>\> Print to print a Payroll Options Report to verify your information.

+> [!TIP]
-*Although you can create employee classes at this time by choosing Classes to open the Employee Class Setup window, it’s a good idea to wait until you’ve set up codes.
-For more information, refer to Chapter 2, “Setting up codes,” and Creating an employee class .*
+> Although you can create employee classes at this time by choosing Classes to open the Employee Class Setup window, it’s a good idea to wait until you’ve set up codes.
+For more information, refer to [Chapter 2 Setting up codes](#chapter-2-setting-up-codes), and [Creating an employee class](#creating-an-employment-class) .

 #### Required Payroll posting accounts